Expenses & Financial Assistance

 - Institutional Work-Study Program provides opportunities for part-time employment for students on campus.
 This award is not based on need.

-NMJC is fully certified by the state of New Mexico for VA Education Benefits (GI Bill®).
+NMJC is approved by the New Mexico Department of Veterans' Services State Approving Agency (GI Bill®).
 Most NMJC course offerings are approved and meet veteran’s educational assistance criteria under federal and state laws.
-Tuition waivers are available for students who qualify for in-state tuition from out-of-state status under the various federal programs (Chapter 30 & 33) and state legislative action.
+Tuition waivers are available for students who qualify for in-state tuition from out-of-state status under the various federal programs and state legislative action.
 For specific information, contact the NMJC Registrar Assistant.

 The Office of Financial Aid of New Mexico Junior College (NMJC) administers student financial aid programs from federal and state sources.
 The U.S. Department of Education (DOE) requires schools to develop and implement policies by which academic progress is evaluated and monitored for all students, even those who did not receive financial aid in prior terms of enrollment.
 Students must meet Financial Aid Satisfactory Academic Progress (SAP) requirements to receive Federal Title IV aid that includes Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work Study, and Federal Direct Education Loans (Stafford and Parent PLUS).
 NMJC also applies the SAP requirements to monitor eligibility for state aid such as Student Incentive Grant, Lottery Scholarship, New Mexico Work Study, College Affordability Grant, Legislative Endowment, and New Mexico Scholars.